 The ending of the words is the Word Abrahadabra.

-Everyone knows that ABRAHADABRA adds Qabalistically to 418.
-It appears in the grimoire attributed to King Solomon as a spell for invisibility, and the original form of this spell was ABRAKALA.
+ABRAHADABRA adds Qabalistically to 418.
+It appears in the Key of Solomon as a spell for invisibility; one original form of the spell is ABRAKALA.
 Crowley’s favoured interpretation was typically solar-phallic, ‘Father-Sun-Satan’.
-However, the seven-lettered ABRAKALA expresses the power of the divine creatrix, summed up in 256 or 16 x 16, the shade of the full Moon.
+However, the seven-lettered ABRAKALA expresses the power of the Creatrix, summed up in 256 or 16 x 16, the shade of the full Moon.
 There are three colours or primary kalas for the face of the White Goddess, white, black and red.
 She is either visible, invisible or in eclipse.
 During eclipse, a shade appears ahead of time, so to speak, thanks to the intervention of the body of the earth.
 Thus the powers of a lunar eclipse include prophecy, divination and oracular utterance.

-One thing we can certainly be sure of is that Rose Crowley, who was first abandoned by Crowley and subsequently rejected by him, was the Pythoness and oracular seer that brought us the Egyptian Book of the Law.
+One thing we can be certain of is that Rose Edith Kelly (Rose Crowley) was the Pythoness and oracular seer that brought us the Book of the Law.

 © Oliver St. John, 2018